 - The Temple of Aphaia is 12km from Aegina town.

 - The Archaeological Museum in Aegina town was the first museum in Greece, built in 1829.
-It houses artefacts from the temple.

 - Agia Marina is a family resort area with a wide pebbly beach.
 Takes about 40 minutes winding over the hills on a bus from Aegina town. (the scenery on this short trip: gnarled olive trees, a red-tiled monastery, whitewashed houses with inky blue and vivid green shutters, scarlet bourgainvilleas tumbling across stone walls.
 One of my favourite parts of the world)